togrupe/dlive-midi-tools/README.md

 ## Settings on the console
 The `Midi Channel` setting on dLive under `Utils/Shows -> Control -> Midi` should be set to: `12 to 16`, which is default.

-If you want to change the preconfigured Midi port, you can change it in the Graphical User Interface according to your dLive settings.
+If you want to change the preconfigured MIDI port, you can change it in the Graphical User Interface according to your dLive or Avantis settings.

 ## Default IP-Address
 The default dLive Mixrack IP-Address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
 If you want to